Mars Science Laboratory Contribution to Mars Exploration Program Science Goals

 [more on Goal 1 for the entire Mars Exploration Program ]

 The first step in understanding the possibility of past or present life on Mars is to determine whether the red planet ever had environmental conditions able to support life.
 Now that NASA's two Mars Exploration Rovers, Spirit and Opportunity, have found compelling evidence that liquid water once persisted on the surface of Mars, scientists hope to determine if other things necessary for life were also present.
-With a single rover bigger than both the Viking landers sent to Mars in the 1970s, Mars Science Laboratory will look for chemical elements that are the building blocks of life.
+With a single rover bigger than both the Viking landers sent to Mars in the 1970s, Mars Science Laboratory looks for chemical elements that are the building blocks of life.
 These building blocks include six elements necessary to all life on Earth: carbon, hydrogen, nitrogen, oxygen, phosphorus, and sulfur.

 Goal 2: Characterize the climate of Mars